cocos/cocos-docs/en/editor/publish/custom-project-build-template.md

 If the current platform is `Web-Mobile`, then `build-templates/web-mobile/index.html` will be copied to `build/web-mobile/index.html`.

 In addition, the file types currently supported by the build template include **ejs type** and **json type**.
-Please refer to the **supported platform list** below for details on the support for each platform.
+These two types will not copied directly but rather parsed.
+Please refer to the **Special Custom Build Template Platform support list** below for details on the support for these two template types by platform.

 ## `ejs` type